Suunto Zoop Novo vs. Zoop

-Early in 2016 Suunto introduced the Zoop Novo as the successor of the very successful Zoop.
-The Zoop itself had been on the market since 2010.
-Since then it became one of the best-selling dive computers in the entry-level segment.
-The Zoop Novo has big shoes to fill if it wants to become as successful as its predecessor.
+Early in 2016 Suunto introduced the updated Novo as the successor of the very successful Zoop.
+The original model had been on the market since 2010.
+Since then it became one of the best-selling personal scuba diving computers in the entry-level segment.
+The new design has big shoes to fill if it wants to become as successful as its predecessor.

 You can read our review of the Suunto Zoop Novo to learn more about its overall features and capabilities.

 Will the redesign to the Novo continue the success story?
 Is it worth upgrading?

 The looks are overall very similar.
 The Zoop had three buttons while the Novo has four.
 This does help with cleaning up the overall navigation and actually making it easier to use the different functions.